0o0ethicalhacker0o0/SDLC-Repo/README.md

 These illustrate how an AI agent can act as a Security Architect co-pilot embedded into the SDLC, instead of yet another dashboard.

-Architecture Overview
+Architecture Overview:
-At a conceptual level, the system looks like this:
+-GitHub Organization / Repositories

-GitHub Organization / Repositories
+-Source code, pull requests, and GitHub Advanced Security findings (SAST, secrets, Dependabot).
-Source code, pull requests, and GitHub Advanced Security findings (SAST, secrets, Dependabot).
+-MCP-based GitHub Connector

-MCP-based GitHub Connector
+-Mediates all access to GitHub APIs.

-Mediates all access to GitHub APIs.
+-Enforces scoped permissions and identity controls.

-Enforces scoped permissions and identity controls.
+-Exposes security and repo metadata as structured tools/endpoints to the agent.

-Exposes security and repo metadata as structured tools/endpoints to the agent.
+-AI Security Architect Agent

-AI Security Architect Agent
+-Interprets security signals in context of repository, team, and service boundaries.

-Interprets security signals in context of repository, team, and service boundaries.
+-Aggregates, normalizes, and prioritizes findings across repositories.

-Aggregates, normalizes, and prioritizes findings across repositories.
+-Generates insights, remediation steps, and reports.

-Generates insights, remediation steps, and reports.
+-Client Surfaces (optional)

-Client Surfaces (optional)
+-CLI or chat interface for engineers.

-CLI or chat interface for engineers.
+-Dashboards or scheduled reports for security and governance teams.

-Dashboards or scheduled reports for security and governance teams.
+-PR comment bots or GitHub Checks integrations.

-PR comment bots or GitHub Checks integrations.
+Security note: This repo includes intentionally vulnerable demo code under demo_vulns/ to generate CodeQL findings for agent triage demonstrations.
+Do not reuse the demo patterns in production.